-Summer Math Calendar Entering Second Grade Public Schools of Brookline
+Summer Math Calendar Entering Second Grade

 Get ready to discover math all around you this summer!

 Just as students benefit from reading throughout the summer, they also benefit from engaging in regular and meaningful math activities.
 The Math Specialists of Brookline have created this summer math calendar to provide your child and your family with a variety of math activities to explore this summer.